 Put the top on the cookie tin and place the tin on a cinder block either inside the coop or outside in the run.
 Plug into a GFI outlet.
 Place metal or plastic waterer on top of the water heater when freezing temperatures are anticipated.
-Disconnect when not in use or use a ThermoCube to regulate power based upon temperature.
+Disconnect when not in use or use a ThermoCube to turn the unit on when temperatures reache 35°F.

 When I made my first cookie tin water heater, I found it difficult to believe that this device, which barely felt warm to the touch, could possibly do the intended job.
 I was only convinced the first frigid morning I went out into the run and found no ice ring to chip out of the waterer.
 You may have to try it to believe it too.